 I also bought sugar, because I didn't have any in the house.
 My primary use for sugar is baking, and I just haven't been.
 I prefer raw sugar and I don't care what the ants think; it's not all for them, just 1/4 cup at most.

-I felt really hipster buying Vintage Borax and Organic Raw Sugar.
-I probably looked really hipster taking a picture of my groceries as they rolled up the conveyor.
-I don't care - as long as my face still itches I have motive, and there's some killing to be done.
+Vintage Borax and Organic Raw Sugar rolling up the checkout conveyor probably made me look really hipster.
+I don't care - as long as my face still itches I have motive, and there's killing to be done.

 The ants are marching - not Carl Sagans of them, not yet - but this movement needs to be squashed.
 The Borax is dissolving into ant-candy as I write.
 Leave the bodies where they fall.